tabwrangler/tabwrangler/README.md

 ## Usage / Installation

-* Install the extension from the Chrome Web Store https://chrome.google.com/extensions/detail/egnjhciaieeiiohknchakcodbpgjnchh
+1. Install the extension from the Chrome Web Store https://chrome.google.com/extensions/detail/egnjhciaieeiiohknchakcodbpgjnchh
-* Click on the icon next to the URL bar
+2. Click on the icon next to the URL bar
     * Tab Corral
       * Stores tabs which have been auto-closed.
     * Tab Lock
       * Selectively lock tabs which you want to stay open
     * Options
       * Whitelist certain URLs to never be closed.
       * Set the # of minutes to wait before closing an inactive tab.
       * Set the ideal # of tabs to have in your browser.
+      * Configure keyboard shortcuts

 ## Developing